-A link island is a connected subnetwork having a higher internal cohesion than on the links to its neighbors.
+A link island is a connected subnetwork with a higher internal cohesion than on the links to its neighbors.
 Identifying islands is a general and efficient approach for identifying locally 'important' subnetworks in a given network.
-The details for doing this were described in [7] (Chapter 2, Section 9).
-The method amounts to filtering networks to identify some manageable parts.
+They were described in details in [7] (Chapter 2, Section 9).
+The method amounts to filtering networks to identify manageable parts of networks.
 In large networks, it is likely that many such islands will be identified.
 While islands are identified through the ties linking them, it is crucial to examine the substantive content of the islands.
 Just identifying topological features, while useful, is not enough.
-Islands are coherent with the coherence coming from substance and the kind of information contained in Tables 2.8-2.12.
+Islands are coherent with the coherence coming from substance and the kind of information contained in Tables 2.7-2.11.